BioRender-Team/airflow-mwaa-dev/README.md

+# About this fork

+This fork allows users to define their Airflow project path outside of this repo.

+## Airflow Project Config

+Change the `AIRFLOW_PROJECT_PATH` value in `docker/.env` to be the path of your Airflow project (where you have cloned the BioRender Airflow repo).

+It is also necessary to add this folder to your Docker file sharing directories list.
+For newer Macs, this must be done by editing the `filesharingDirecories` attribute in your docker settings file (`~/Library/Group Containers/group.com.docker/settings.json`).
+On some machines, this may be done through the UI - `Settings > Resources > File sharing > Virtual File Shares`.

 # About aws-mwaa-local-runner

 This repository provides a command line interface (CLI) utility that replicates an Amazon Managed Workflows for Apache Airflow (MWAA) environment locally.